 How often should I get my racking inspected?

-There are numerous global standards relating to racking, however they all recommend racking be inspected at least once a year.
+Numerous global standards exist related to racking.
+They all, however, recommend that racking must be inspected at least once every calendar year.

 Why should I get my racking inspected?

-Poorly maintained racking can collapse and kill people.
-However it is not only loss of life that results from racking collapses.
+Poorly maintained racking can collapse, resulting in death.
+Loss of life is not the only potential outcome resulting from racking collapses.
 Other side effects include:

 - Inability to service your clients